TheTexta/obsidian-main/Psychology/Biological Psychology/Central Nervous System.md

+#biological-psychology
-The nervous system encased in bone.
+Central Nervous System::The nervous system encased in bone.
 Your brain and the spinal cord.
 Everything else which is a nerve is the [[peripheral nervous system]].

 # Brain
 interpretating of information from senses